 If you need additional help finding the right content for your sales page (or sales pages), you can also use Funnel Scripts to generate excellent quality copy.
 Otherwise, you would need to write/outsource copy.

 Now that you understand the basics of ClickFunnels, it’s time to compare the core features against those of more traditional websites.

 The ClickFunnels vs website debate requires the assessment of unique benefits for this leading sales funnel platform.
 Below, we explore five key advantages associated with building funnels on ClickFunnels.

 ClickFunnels continually proves that it can help its users convert sales effectively.

-If you use the platform to build landing pages, you’ll have access to a broad range of page designs that guides visitors towards a call-to-action (CTA).
+If you use the platform to build landing pages, you’ll have access to a broad range of page designs that guides website visitors towards a call-to-action (CTA).
 If you want to produce pages that focus on encouraging a response from a visitor, ClickFunnels is an excellent choice.

 2. Advanced Sales Funnel Features

 ClickFunnels also offers more sales-specific features than a website—there’s far more than simple template flexibility included in the platform.